 But now that the affair is exposed, they, too, get to claim more, and they no longer have to uphold the status quo that may not have been working for them that well, either."

 Esther Perel Rethinking Infidelity

 For most adults, healthy sexuality is an integrated life experience.
 Sex with partners, or as part of exploring new relationships is usually a pleasurable act of choice.
 For the sex addict, however, sexual behaviour can be most often defined by words such as driven, compulsive, and hidden.
 Unlike healthy sex that is integrated into relationships, sexual addicts use sex as a means to cope, to manage boredom, anxiety and other strong emotions, or as a way to simply feel wanted and worthwhile.
 Sex addiction is a process or behavioural addiction that tends to occur periodically and in repetitive cycles of sexual obsession, fantasising, preparing, acting out, stopping, persistent cravings, trying to cut down, and then relapse.

-Contact us now via the website and our clinical team will respond to you within 24 hours or please call our Clinical Director today to speak about your treatment options on +61 457 888 890.
+Contact us now via the website and one of our clinical team will respond to you within 24 hours.
+Alternatively you can call our Clinical Director today to talk about how we can support you in recovery from sex addiction on +61 457 888 890.

 If you’re struggling to break free of an addiction or mental health condition, Byron Private is here to help.

 Call Now: 02 6684 4145